Charles Burleigh Galbreath: State librarian

 The 72nd Ohio General Assembly created a library commission which, in 1896, elected Galbreath State Librarian of the State Library of Ohio.
 At this time, the position of State Librarian was viewed as a political 'reward' for support of the administration and, as such, the librarian was often changed with each election.
 An effect of this is the fact that between 1896 and 1921, the position of State Librarian went back and forth four times between John Newman, during democratic administrations, and Galbreath, during republican administrations.
 Galbreath served in this capacity twice, from 1896–1911 and again from 1915 - 1918.

 While serving as state librarian, Galbreath instituted 'traveling libraries' to serve rural communities in Ohio.
 By the time of his departure from the post in 1911, there were 1200 traveling libraries with over 56,000 volumes.
-During the period of 1927-1928, when the state library was closed because of lack of funds, Galbreath and others volunteered to keep the traveling libraries in operation.
+Between 1927 and 1928, when the state library was closed because of a lack of funds, Galbreath and others volunteered to keep the traveling libraries in operation.

 Galbreath was the first president of the National Association of State Librarians in 1900.